 If a tenant has a good relationship with a landlord, it may be sufficient to report minor problems by phone or in person.
 If the landlord is not responsive about fixing problems, or if there are a lot of problems or reported problems are not being adequately resolved, a tenant may instead choose to report any problems in writing.
 The best practice is usually to report all problems in writing, although a tenant may wish to weigh that against the potential for damaging a positive landlord-tenant relationship by seeming heavy-handed.

 If you have damaged the apartment, or have created a health hazard, you shouldn't be surprised when your landlord attempts to evict you.
 When you are being evicted on an expedited basis due to property damage or a health hazard, you may be able to slow things down by repairing the damage or correcting the hazard.
 However, many landlords will proceed with a conventional eviction against any tenant who creates this type of situation, even after the problem is resolved.

-While some states have very few protections for tenants, in most jurisdictions tenants have rights including:
+In most jurisdictions tenants have rights including:

 The right to heat;

 The right to running water (hot and cold);

 The right to proper garbage removal (from the designated receptacle - e.g., the apartment's dumpster);

 The right to have common areas (e.g., lobbies, stairways, halls) maintained in a clean and safe manner;